cjn1995/test/README.md

 -How to use？
 You can use eclipse to import the project from GitHub, URL: https://github.com/cjn1995/test.git.
 Right after the successful import project - Run as--Maven build - Goals: tomcat: run - Run, in the console you can see the successful start of tomcat, and enter http://localhost:8080/test in the browser /HelloServlet, will see hell word.

+-add gitignore
+Only submit src content by setting the ignore file。

+-start tomcat and test through mvn clean install